DFHack/dfhack/docs/plugins/cleaners.rst

 :dfhack-keybind:`clean`
 :dfhack-keybind:`spotclean`

-:index:`Removes contaminants from tiles, items, and units.
-<clean; Removes contaminants from tiles, items, and units.>` More specifically,
-it cleans all the splatter that get scattered all over the map and that clings to your items and units.
-In an old fortress, this can significantly reduce FPS lag.
+:index:`Removes contaminants.  <clean; Removes contaminants.>` More specifically, it cleans all the splatter that get scattered all over the map and that clings to your items and units.
+In an old fortress, cleaning with this tool can significantly reduce FPS lag.
 It can also spoil your !!FUN!!, so think before you use it.

 Usage::